SAP/luigi/docs/faq.md

 No, Luigi can be used independently of SAP for a variety of purposes.
 You can find one example in [this article](https://medium.com/swlh/luigi-micro-fronteds-orchestrator-8c0eca710151) which describes how to create a small hobby project using Luigi.

+### What is the difference between Luigi and SAPUI5/OpenUI5?

+You can find a detailed response to this question [here](https://github.com/SAP/luigi/discussions/2809#discussioncomment-3137780).

 ### Where can I download Luigi?

 The Luigi project can be found on [GitHub](https://github.com/SAP/luigi).
 Depending on the UI framework you use, there are different setups for Luigi.
 You can find more information here: [application setup](application-setup.md).